Salt Creek Township, Wayne County, Ohio

 Salt Creek Township is one of the sixteen townships of Wayne County, Ohio, United States.
-The 2000 census found 3,783 people in the township, 3,296 of whom lived in the unincorporated portions of the township.
+The 2020 census found 4,542 people in the township.

 Demographics

 In 2000, 20.9% of Salt Creek residents identified as being of Pennsylvania German heritage.
 This was the highest percentage of Pennsylvania Germans of any place in the United States, Pennsylvania included.

 Geography

 Located in the southern part of the county, it borders the following townships: